teragrid/dgrid/docs/introduction.rst

 but all are generally focused around providing basic services to distributed systems, such as dynamic configuration, service discovery, locking, leader-election, and so on.

-Tendermint is in essence similar software, but with two key differences:
+teragrid is in essence similar software, but with two key differences:
 - It is Byzantine Fault Tolerant, meaning it can only tolerate up to a 1/3 of failures, but those failures can include arbitrary behaviour - including hacking and malicious attacks.
 - It does not specify a particular application, like a fancy key-value store.
 Instead, it focuses on arbitrary state machine replication, so developers can build the application logic that's right for them, from key-value store to cryptocurrency to e-voting platform and beyond.

-The layout of this Tendermint website content is also ripped directly and without shame from `consul.io <https://www.consul.io/>`__ and the other `Hashicorp sites <https://www.hashicorp.com/#tools>`__.
+The layout of this teragrid website content is also ripped directly and without shame from `consul.io <https://www.consul.io/>`__ and the other `Hashicorp sites <https://www.hashicorp.com/#tools>`__.

 Bitcoin, Ethereum, etc.
 ~~~~~~~~~~~~~~~~~~~~~~~

-Tendermint emerged in the tradition of cryptocurrencies like Bitcoin, Ethereum, etc.
+teragrid emerged in the tradition of cryptocurrencies like Bitcoin, Ethereum, etc.
 with the goal of providing a more efficient and secure consensus algorithm than Bitcoin's Proof of Work.
-In the early days, Tendermint had a simple currency built in, and to participate in consensus,
+In the early days, teragrid had a simple currency built in, and to participate in consensus,
 users had to "bond" units of the currency into a security deposit which could be revoked if they misbehaved -
-this is what made Tendermint a Proof-of-Stake algorithm.
+this is what made teragrid a Proof-of-Stake algorithm.

-Since then, Tendermint has evolved to be a general purpose blockchain consensus engine that can host arbitrary application states.
+Since then, teragrid has evolved to be a general purpose blockchain consensus engine that can host arbitrary application states.
 That means it can be used as a plug-and-play replacement for the consensus engines of other blockchain software.
-So one can take the current Ethereum code base, whether in Rust, or Go, or Haskell, and run it as a ABCI application
+So one can take the current Ethereum code base, whether in Rust, or Go, or Haskell, and run it as a asura application
-using Tendermint consensus.
-Indeed, `we did that with Ethereum <https://github.com/tendermint/ethermint>`__.
+using teragrid consensus.
+Indeed, `we did that with Ethereum <https://github.com/teragrid/ethermint>`__.
 And we plan to do the same for Bitcoin, ZCash, and various other deterministic applications as well.

-Another example of a cryptocurrency application built on Tendermint is `the Cosmos network <http://cosmos.network>`__.
+Another example of a cryptocurrency application built on teragrid is `the Cosmos network <http://cosmos.network>`__.

 Other Blockchain Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-`Fabric <https://github.com/hyperledger/fabric>`__ takes a similar approach to Tendermint, but is more opinionated about how the state is managed, and requires that all application behaviour runs in potentially many docker containers, modules it calls "chaincode".
+`Fabric <https://github.com/hyperledger/fabric>`__ takes a similar approach to teragrid, but is more opinionated about how the state is managed, and requires that all application behaviour runs in potentially many docker containers, modules it calls "chaincode".
 It uses an implementation of `PBFT <http://pmg.csail.mit.edu/papers/osdi99.pdf>`__. from a team at IBM that is
-`augmented to handle potentially non-deterministic chaincode <https://www.zurich.ibm.com/~cca/papers/sieve.pdf>`__ It is possible to implement this docker-based behaviour as a ABCI app in Tendermint, though extending Tendermint to handle non-determinism remains for future work.
+`augmented to handle potentially non-deterministic chaincode <https://www.zurich.ibm.com/~cca/papers/sieve.pdf>`__ It is possible to implement this docker-based behaviour as a asura app in teragrid, though extending teragrid to handle non-determinism remains for future work.

 `Burrow <https://github.com/hyperledger/burrow>`__ is an implementation of the Ethereum Virtual Machine and Ethereum transaction mechanics, with additional features for a name-registry, permissions, and native contracts, and an alternative blockchain API.
-It uses Tendermint as its consensus engine, and provides a particular application state.
+It uses teragrid as its consensus engine, and provides a particular application state.

-ABCI Overview
+asura Overview
 -------------

-The `Application BlockChain Interface (ABCI) <https://github.com/tendermint/abci>`__ allows for Byzantine Fault Tolerant replication of applications written in any programming language.
+The `Application BlockChain Interface (asura) <https://github.com/teragrid/asura>`__ allows for Byzantine Fault Tolerant replication of applications written in any programming language.

 Motivation
 ~~~~~~~~~~